ZarnackGroup/racoon_clip/docs/methods_description.rst

 Genome alignment
 ^^^^^^^^^^^^^^^^
 Reads are aligned to the specified genome with STAR (version 2.7.10).
 In short, the genome is indexed with ``STAR –runMode genomeGenerate``.
 Then, the reads of each sample are individually aligned to the genome with ``STAR –runMode alignReads --sjdbOverhang 139 --outFilterMismatchNoverReadLmax 0.04 --outFilterMismatchNmax 999 --outFilterMultimapNmax 1 --alignEndsType "Extend5pOfRead1" --outReadsUnmapped "Fastx" --outSJfilterReads "Unique"``.
-Obtained bam files are indexed with samtools index (version xx).
+Obtained bam files are indexed with samtools index (version 1.11).
 All parameters except ``--alignEndsType "Extend5pOfRead1"`` can be changed via racoon options.

 See also: